JAPANESE AMERICAN FOOD PIONEERS OF CALIFORNIA CUISINE

 GEORGE SHIMA, THE POTATO KING

 Most people do not know of the story of the first Japanese American billionaire, George Shima.
-With hard work and innovation, he made a fortune off potatoes, even growing 85% of California’s potatoes at one point in his life.
+He made a fortune off potatoes, even growing 85% of California’s potatoes at one point in his life.
 His story has been largely forgotten in American history and academia, but it is an important one to be remembered.
-This comic is featured in Whetstone Magazine's Volume 4!
+This comic is featured in Whetstone Magazine's Volume 4.